nlp-unibuc/nlp-unibuc-website/content/pages/master_en.md

 <a name="introducere"></a>
 ## **Introduction**

-The Natural Language Processing (NLP) master program is a research master program held in English within the Faculty of Mathematics and Computer Science, at the University of Bucharest.
-The NLP master program is the first of its kind in Romania, and it is based on a long and robust tradition, starting with the pioneering work in mathematical and computational linguistics of Solomon Marcus from the "60’s which is continued to the present day by well known researchers names in NLP.
+The Natural Language Processing (NLP) master program is a research program held in English within the Faculty of Mathematics and Computer Science, at the University of Bucharest.
+The NLP master program is one of the first of its kind in Romania, and it is based on a long and robust tradition, starting with the pioneering work in mathematical and computational linguistics of Solomon Marcus from the "60’s which is continued to the present day by well known researchers names in NLP.

 The main objectives of the master's program are to train specialists with solid knowledge in the field of Natural Language Processing and Information Processing, to provide a vast theoretical and practical training for graduates combined with the latest developments in the field.